vitest-dev/vitest/docs/guide/environment.md

 ## Environments for specific files

 When setting `environment` option in your config, it will apply to all the test files in your project.
 To have more fine-grained control, you can use control comments to specify environment for specific files.
-Control comments are comments that start with `@vitest-environment` and followed by the environment name:
+Control comments are comments that start with `@vitest-environment` and are followed by the environment name:

 ```ts
 // @vitest-environment jsdom